mikunn/openapi-schema-to-json-schema/README.md

+**THIS PACKAGE IS NO LONGER MAINTAINED.
+USE @openapi-contrib/openapi-schema-to-json-schema INSTEAD.**

 # OpenAPI Schema to JSON Schema

 A little NodeJS package to convert OpenAPI Schema Object or Parameter Object to JSON Schema.